eNMS-automation/eNMS/docs/source/administration/debug.md

 - `delete_corrupted_edges.py` - This code looks for any duplicate edges in Workflows and removes any that it finds.
+- `duplicates_in_association_table.py` - Provides a straightforward way to reproduce the duplicate rows issue in an association table.
 - `empty.py` - This file is empty and allows custom python code to be entered and executed.
 - `functions.py` - The code in this file tests the ability to create a device,